A social media ban for under 16s sends the wrong message and won’t work, but rushing it for the end of the year is somehow worse.

 “As someone who loves technology and thinks that a party that understands the plight of people and champions science above all, it probably comes as no surprise to find I’ve voted for you previously.

 “I had hoped you would usher in change.
-That you would be a breath of fresh air from the non-stop seemingly money-obsessed governments of the past, which clearly haven’t understand science, technology, climate and weather, the rights of the many, and really anything else that doesn’t involve religion or money.
+That you would be a breath of fresh air from the non-stop seemingly money-obsessed governments of the past, which clearly haven’t understood science, technology, climate and weather, the rights of the many, and really anything else that doesn’t involve religion or money.
 They get that last part, but just about nothing else.”

 I take a deep sigh and breathe in for the next part.